vasylenko/devdosvid.blog/content/posts/2023/hello-terraform-data-goodbye-null-resource/index.md

 {{< figure src="code-snippet-4.png" caption="terraform_data with replace_triggered_by" width="800">}}

-## Use case for provisioner
+## Use case for terraform_data with provisioner

-Before we start: HashiCorp suggests (and I also support that) avoiding provisioner usage at all unless you have no other options left.
-It is because of additional, implicit, and unobvious dependency that appears in the codebase — the binary, which is called inside the provisioned block. \
+Before we start: HashiCorp suggests (and I also support that) avoiding provisioner usage unless you have no other options left.
+It is because of additional, implicit, and unobvious dependency that appears in the codebase — the binary, which is called inside the provisioner block, must be present on the machine. \
-But let's be real, the provisioner feature is still kicking, and there's always that one unique project that calls for it.
+But let's be real, the provisioner feature is still kicking, and there's always that one unique project that needs it.

 Here is the code snippet that demonstrates the usage of the provisioner within the terraform_data resource:

 {{< figure src="code-snippet-5.png" caption="terraform_data with provisioner" width="800">}}

-In this example, when the private ip of an instance changes, the terraform_data resource will be recreated, its provisioner will be triggered again and will run the command.
+In this example, the following happens:
+- When resources are created the first time, the provisioner inside `terraform_data` runs
+- Sequential plan/apply will trigger another execution of the provisioner only when the private IP of the instance changes because that will will trigger `terraform_data` recreation.
+At the same time, no changes to the internal IP mean no provisioner execution.

 ____